Causes of Depression

 One thing is certain -- depression is a complex illness with many contributing factors.
 The latest scans and studies of brain structure and function suggest that antidepressants can exert what are called "neurotrophic effects," meaning that they can help sustain nerve cells, prevent them from dying, and allow them to form stronger connections that withstand biological stresses.
 As scientists gain a better understanding of the causes of depression, health professionals will be able to make better "tailored" diagnoses and, in turn, prescribe more effective treatment plans.

 How Is Genetics Linked to the Risk of Depression?

-We know that depression seems to run in families.
-This suggests that there's a genetic link to depression.
-Children, siblings, and parents of people with severe depression are much more likely to suffer from depression than are members of the general population.
+We know that depression can sometimes run in families.
+This suggests that there's at least a partial genetic link to depression.
+Children, siblings, and parents of people with severe depression are somewhat more likely to suffer from depression than are members of the general population.
 Multiple genes interacting with one another in special ways probably contribute to the various types of depression that run in families.
-Yet despite all the evidence of a family link to depression, it is unlikely that there is a single "depression" gene, but rather, many genes that each contribute small effects toward depression when they interact with the environment.
+Yet despite the evidence of a family link to depression, it is unlikely that there is a single "depression" gene, but rather, many genes that each contribute small effects toward depression when they interact with the environment.